ava-labs/avalanche-docs/docs/specs/coreth-atomic-transaction-serialization.md

 ## Outputs

-Outputs to Coreth Atomic Transactions are either an `EVMOutput` to be added to the balance of an address on this chain or a `TransferableOutput` (whcih contains a `SECP256K1TransferOutput`) to be moved to another chain.
+Outputs to Coreth Atomic Transactions are either an `EVMOutput` to be added to the balance of an address on this chain or a `TransferableOutput` (which contains a `SECP256K1TransferOutput`) to be moved to another chain.

 The EVM Output will be used in `ImportTx` to add funds to this chain, while the `TransferableOutput` will be used to export atomic UTXOs to another chain.

 ## EVM Output